... FORGIVEN IN CHRIST.

 Baptizing with water signifies that our old sinful nature is to be daily drowned, through repentance, and that a new person emerge to live before God, pure and righteous forever.

 “Should we keep on sinning so that God can show us more and more of his wonderful grace?
 Of course not!
 Since we have died to sin, how can we continue to live in it?
 Or have you forgotten that when we were joined with Christ Jesus in baptism, we joined him in his death?
 For we died and were buried with Christ by baptism.
 And just as Christ was raised from the dead by the glorious power of the Father, now we also may live new lives.”ROMANS 6•1-4 (NLT)

 What is the Sacrament of the Altar?

-How can physical eating and drinking do such great things?
+How can eating and drinking do these things?

 Eating and drinking by themselves do nothing, but Christ Himself connects His word to this meal and gives us faith to believe this word.
 Whoever believes it receives what Jesus promises to give through this eating & drinking: the forgiveness of their sins.